Loupe-tools/Loupe/SECURITY.md

 ## Reporting a Vulnerability

-Security reports are handled on a best-effort basis by a small maintainer team — please allow reasonable time for triage.
+Security reports are handled on a best-effort basis by a single person— please allow reasonable time for triage.

 Please report vulnerabilities **privately** via one of: